 Today, not only do we have many faithful Christian theologians who have put in countless hours of study to help us understand false faith healers in contrast to biblical truth, even unbelievers have been able to shed light on the deception.
 In his 2011 documentary, Miracles for Sale, a world-renowned hypnotist and illusionist goes undercover in one of the most jaw-dropping exposes ever recorded.
 He teaches and trains a man who had no prior experience with hypnotism or faith-healing to be a faith-healer.
 The facts prove that numerous modern faith-healers are little more than scam artists who use a false rendering of biblical truth to exploit the sick for monetary gain.

 Unfortunately, many people – both Christians and non-Christians alike – have been duped by faith-healers who use hypnotic strategies and the power of suggestion to provide temporary relief from ailments.
+But, if you think about it, many forms of relief that you do come across are temporary, and taking it little and often can help you to overcome these ailments.
+For example, CBD oil is not a cure for the likes of depression, stress, and pain, but it allows for you to experience some relief from your symptoms until you can find something more permanent.
+When you’re experiencing an ailment, it can be hard to have hope.
 The real losers in this game of winner-take-all are the sick and hurting people who are left wondering what they’ve done to keep God from healing them completely.

 Response #3: You’ve been deceived by a demonic, or counterfeit, sign.